HackPlan/Android-AutoCompleteEditText/README.md

 # AutoCompleteEditText

-A simple EditText that can show a drop-down list after input '#' symbol.
+A simple EditText that can show a drop-down list after input a symbol.

 ![AutoCompleteEditText](https://raw.githubusercontent.com/HackPlan/Android-AutoCompleteEditText/master/preview.gif)